 The Orchestrion is suffering from woodworm and the whole mechanism needs extensive repair.
 It is not in a playable condition at the moment.
 It is, however, repairable and the KCFA have asked Michael Macdonald, a Fellow of the Incorporated Society of Organ Builders and who has also done some previous work on it, to give a quotation for the full cost of the work needed.
 The full cost will be nearly £50,000.
 The KCFA have launched an appeal to get funding for this work.
 The instrument, a highlight of tours of the castle, helps to make Rum an attraction for visitors.
-With forty rolls of music, we understand this is the greatest number head with any comparable instrument and as Sir George didn’t like it once fitted, the rolls are in good condition.
+With nearly forty rolls of music, we understand this is the greatest number held with any comparable instrument and as Sir George didn’t like it once fitted, the rolls are in good condition.

 This instrument, job number 3220, was originally constructed by Messrs Imhof & Mukle of Vohrenbach, near Baden in the Black Forest in or around 1900.